New AWS Key Management Service (KMS)

 Information security is always of paramount importance, whether data is stored on-premises or in the cloud.
 Since the early days of AWS, we’ve done our best to provide our customers with the information, services, and features that they need to have in order to make informed decisions about what kinds of applications and what kinds of data they can and should store in the cloud.

 I think we can all agree that encryption is one of the principal elements of any data protection strategy.
-To date we have provided our customers with multiple options including client-side and server-side encryption for Amazon Simple Storage Service (S3), along with server-side encryption for Amazon Elastic Block Store (EBS), Amazon Redshift, Amazon RDS for Oracle, and Amazon RDS for SQL Server.
+To date we have provided our customers with multiple options including client-side and server-side encryption for Amazon Simple Storage Service (Amazon S3), along with server-side encryption for Amazon Elastic Block Store (Amazon EBS), Amazon Redshift, Amazon RDS for Oracle, and Amazon RDS for SQL Server.
 Up until now, the server-side encryption support provided by these services has made use of “master keys” that are generated, stored, and managed within AWS.

 Today we are adding a powerful new option for key management, one that can manage keys for applications and services running in the cloud as well as on-premises!